mathisbot/beskar-os/README.md

 Other useful parameters:
 - `-device virtio-vga -display <BACKEND>,gl=on`: If having a fixed 2560x1600 resolution bothers you, you can use a better-fitting framebuffer with these options.
 Replace `<BACKEND>` with either `sdl` or `gtk`.
 - If you're not interested in graphics (for debugging purposes) replace `-serial stdio` with `-nographics`.
+- `-nic user,model=e1000e`: Add a network card to the emulated computer.
+- `-device nvme,serial=<anything>`: Add a NVMe controller to the emulated computer.

 #### Troubleshooting